MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 - The Dynamics 365 Guides PC app does not support guest access.

+- Guest users cannot record calls in the HoloLens app.

 - Anyone with a consumer email account (for example, an Outlook.com or Gmail.com account) can be a guest user in Azure Active Directory, but users with these types of email accounts are not supported as guest users in Dynamics 365 Guides.

 > [!NOTE]